 The maturity period for the Deposit is 21 years.
 However, Contribution (Deposit) to the Account will have to be made for the initial 15 years only.
 Thereafter the Deposit will keep on earning interest for next 6 years.

-Pre Mature Closure: In the event of death of the account holder.
+In the tragic event of death of the account holder.
 The account shall be closed with immediate effect on production of death certificate and the balance accumulated in the account shall be paid along with interest till the month preceding the premature closure of the account, to the guardian of the account holder.